runtimeverification/k/pending-documentation.md

 syntax Exp ::= left:
                Exp "*" Exp
              | Exp "/" Exp
-             > left:
+             > right:
                Exp "+" Exp
              | Exp "-" Exp
 ```

-This indicates that the grammar is left-associative, ie, after symbols with
+This indicates that multiplication and division are left-associative, ie, after
-higher priority are parsed as innermost, symbols are nested with the rightmost
+symbols with higher priority are parsed as innermost, symbols are nested with
+the rightmost on top.
+Addition and subtrasction are right associative, which
+is the opposite and indicates that symbols are nested with the leftmost on top.
-on top.
-Note that this is similar but different from evaluation order, which
+Note that this is similar but different from evaluation order, which also
-also concerns itself with the ordering of symbols, which is described in the
+concerns itself with the ordering of symbols, which is described in the next
-next section.
+section.

 You may note we have not yet introduced the second syntax for priority
 and associativity.
 In some cases, syntax for a grammar might be spread across